readysetmark/WealthPulse/Readme.md

 	- [ ] Transform post-processing to a pipeline that deals with one transaction at a time (completely)
 	- [ ] Improve error reporting

 Balance Report
 - [ ] Can I improve the entry filtering code?
 - [x] Can I get rid of the list comprehension?
 - [ ] Can I clean it up so the balance query function is just sub-function calls?

-All Reports
-- [ ] Refactoring/clean up of all reports

 Command Bar Enhancements
 - [ ] Add fault tolerance to parameter parsing
 - [ ] Clean up and improve date/period parsing
 	Additions for period: yyyy, last year, this year
 - [ ] Autocomplete hints (bootstrap typeahead)

 [1]: http://www.ledger-cli.org/